Covid XEC variant: What are the symptoms of new virus strain?

 A new strain of Covid emerging in the UK is spreading as cases increase at a high rate, the UK Health Security Agency (UKHSA) has said.

 Called XEC, the strain is a combination of the KS.1.1 and KP.3.3 variants.
-Figures from the UKHSA show that the admission rate for patients testing positive for the new strain rose to 4.5 per 100,000 people in the week to October 6.
+Figures from the UKHSA show that the admission rate for patients testing positive for all strains rose to 4.5 per 100,000 people in the week to October 6.
 This was up from 3.7 a week earlier.

 It is thought the XEC strain is more transmissible due to its numerous mutations, and presents symptoms similar to those of other Covid variants including tiredness, headaches, a sore throat and high temperatures.